mmkal/expect-type/README.md

 - built into existing tooling.
 No extra build step, cli tool, IDE extension, or lint plugin is needed.
 Just import the function and start writing tests.
 Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.
 - small implementation with no dependencies.
 [Take a look!](./src/index.ts) (tsd, for comparison, is [2.6MB](https://bundlephobia.com/result?p=tsd@0.13.1) because it ships a patched version of typescript).

+## TypeScript backwards-compatibility

+There is a CI job `test-types` which checks that the tests still pass with certain older typescript versions.
+To check supported typescript versions, [look at the job definition](./.github/workflows/ci.yml).

 ## Contributing

 In most cases, it's worth checking existing issues or creating on to discuss a new feature or a bug fix before opening a pull request.